charlesll/gpvisc/docs/introduction.rst

 The gpvisc package is a companion code for the following publication:

-Le Losq C., Ferraina C., Boukaré C.E., Sossi P. (2024) A generalist machine learning model of aluminosilicate melt viscosity: application for exploring the surface properties of the *55 Cancri e* magma ocean.
+Le Losq C., Ferraina C., Sossi P., Boukaré C.E.
+(2024) A general machine learning model of aluminosilicate melt viscosity and its application to the surface properties of dry lava planets.
 ArXiV TO ADD

 In this paper, we describe a new database of phospho-alumino-silicate melt viscosity.
 Using it, we train and test several machine learning algorithms.
 We demonstrate that combining a greybox artificial neural network with a Gaussian process provides good results.
 We apply the new model and various phase diagram calculations to explore the surface properties of the exoplanet `K2-141 b <https://science.nasa.gov/exoplanet-catalog/k2-141-b/>`_.